yaracchi/Salesforce_Challenge/README.md

 Nnowing that the sobject of candidature is not available in my SF account, i used the Account object in order to test my Endpoints logic.

 # Exercices done with their Endpoints
-* task 1: /myapi/
+* task 1:  Fetch a given candidate usign their ID /myapi/candidate/:candidateID'
-* task 2: /myapi/
+* task 2:  Add new candidate with my data : /myapi/candidate
-* task 3: /myapi/
+* task 3:  Edit Last_Name of a given candidate /myapi/candidate/:candidateID
-* task 4: /myapi/
+* task 4:  Get all candidates /myapi/candidates

 # Exercices not done
 * task 5, 6, 7, 8

-# Extra
+# Extra exercices
-* check the users information: /myapi/
+* check the users connection information: /myapi/candidateExpert/
-* Delete a candidtae given their ID :
+* Delete a candidtae given their ID : '/myapi/candidate/:candidateID'
 * Fetch all candidates with more than 3 years experience :